Axolotl Care Hub Axolotl Care Hub The Complete Guide

-When an axolotl loses appetite suddenly, the first question isn’t “what’s wrong with the axolotl?” — it’s “what changed in its world right before this happened?”
-Sudden shifts rarely come out of nowhere; something in the environment, routine, or setup usually shifted first.
+When an axolotl loses appetite suddenly, the first question is not only “what’s wrong with the axolotl?” — it is also “what changed in its world right before this happened?”
+Sudden shifts often follow a change in environment, routine, feeding, or setup.

 Look Back 72 Hours